sheardd/fsnd-linux-server-config/README.md

    incrementing id values when run through a script for some reason), and updated fb_client_secrets.json after updating facebook API URLs.

-10) Updated everything one more time, restarted Apache.
+10) Updated everything one more time using apt, then restarted Apache.

 ------------------------------------------------------------------------------